bondagit/aes67-linux-daemon/README.md

 ![Screenshot 2024-06-15 at 15 36 48](https://github.com/bondagit/aes67-linux-daemon/assets/56439183/3341b05e-daed-4541-b0a1-28839d5b9a6b)
 The HTTP streamer requires the libfaac-dev package to compile.

-When the HTTP Streamer is enabled and one or more _Sinks_ are configured, it's possible to receive a sink HTTP Live stream encoded with AAC LC using the following URL address: http://[daemon_ip:port]/api/streamer/stream/:sinkId
+When the HTTP Streamer is enabled and one or more _Sinks_ are configured, it's possible to receive a sink HTTP Live stream encoded with AAC LC using the following URL: http://[daemon_ip:port]/api/streamer/stream/:sinkId

 Please note that since the HTTP Streamer uses the RAVENNA ALSA device for capturing it's not possible to use such device for other audio captures.